We support Well-Help, our local food pantry, and sponsor the local Boy Scouts troop.

 We help sponsor Wellington High’s community day where students spend a day providing community service work throughout the community.
 Our sponsorship helped feed students and provides t-shirts.

 In addition, Kiwanis works with Oberlin Community Services each month and delivers food packages to income-eligible Wellington residents.
-As Kiwanians, we also assist other local civic organizations by providing volunteer manpower with their main civic events, including the Wellington Area Chamber of Commerce and Main St. Wellington.
+As Kiwanians, we also assist other local civic organizations by providing volunteer manpower with their main civic events, including bell ringing for the Salvation Army Wellington Service Unit and Main Street Wellington.

 Community Service